jaspector

 Pennsylvania home improvement contractors performing covered work over $5,000 should confirm HICPA (Home Improvement Consumer Protection Act) registration requirements.
 No separate countywide general contractor license was identified.

-How to Schedule
+How to schedule

 • Contact the municipality's listed code official or contracted agency directly (phone)

-Typical inspection sequence: Pennsylvania UCC inspection sequence typically includes footing, foundation, under-slab, rough-in, framing, insulation, and final inspections as applicable.
+Typical sequence: Pennsylvania UCC inspection sequence typically includes footing, foundation, under-slab, rough-in, framing, insulation, and final inspections as applicable.
 Advance scheduling is required before each stage.

-Do I need a building permit in unincorporated Wyoming County, PA?
+01 Do I need a building permit in unincorporated Wyoming County, PA?

 Pennsylvania UCC permit triggers generally apply to new construction, additions, structural alterations, demolition, change of occupancy, many decks and pools, and regulated building, electrical, plumbing, mechanical, and energy work.
 Confirm requirements with the applicable municipal code official.

-How do I apply for a building permit in unincorporated Wyoming County, PA?
+02 How do I apply for a building permit in unincorporated Wyoming County, PA?

-1. Confirm the exact municipality where the project is located, because Wyoming County planning, zoning, and UCC enforcement are split by municipality.
+To apply for a building permit in unincorporated Wyoming County, PA, follow these steps: 1.
+Confirm the exact municipality where the project is located, because Wyoming County planning, zoning, and UCC enforcement are split by municipality.
 2. Determine whether the project requires local zoning, floodplain, sewage, driveway, subdivision, or land-development approval before a UCC permit can be issued.
 3. If the site is in one of the nineteen municipalities that route subdivision and land-development matters to the county, file that planning application with the Wyoming County Office of Community Planning.
 If the site is in Clinton Township, Factoryville Borough, Overfield Township, or Washington Township, start with the municipal office.
 4. Separately file the UCC building permit with the municipality's listed code official or contracted agency.
 5. Pay the applicable fees, obtain permit issuance, complete required inspections, and obtain final approval before occupancy or closeout.

-How do I schedule a building inspection in unincorporated Wyoming County, PA?
+03 How do I schedule a building inspection in unincorporated Wyoming County, PA?

-Inspections can be scheduled via: Contact the municipality's listed code official or contracted agency directly.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Wyoming County, PA via: Contact the municipality's listed code official or contracted agency directly.